 4. Only three-prong plugs that contain a ground wire should be used to power equipment in the skills labs.

 1. Students will be instructed in principles of body mechanics prior to practice.

-2. Students should use caution when practicing lifting skills and should not lift equipment, manikins, and other students who are too heavy without assistance.
+2. Students should use caution when lifting and should not lift equipment, manikins, or other students without assistance.